hongwanliu/DarkHistory/sphinx/index.rst

 Announcements
 ======================================

-*Please check this page frequently for new updates, as the code is still in its infancy!*
+*Please check this page frequently for new updates!*

-*2024-08-12* -- DarkHistory is now compatible with python >= 3.10.
+*2024-10-04* -- DarkHistory is now compatible with python >= 3.10, <= 3.12.
 The following packages are required, with recommended version numbers.
 See ``requirements.txt`` or ``pyproject.toml`` for more information.

 * astropy>=5.3
 * h5py